 One of the standout ways, which many companies put a huge amount of confidence in, is to obtain a Cyber Essentials certificate.
 This will provide that much needed confidence for you and your customers that your business is meeting a cyber-security standard which is now recognised around the world.

 Cyber Essentials can review the processes in place for your company and highlight any areas where the business may be open to attack from the criminals.
 Cyber Essentials is also renewed on an annual basis to ensure your business’s cyber-security is always up to date and relevant to you and your business.

 Once you have completed the Cyber Essentials certification, you can step up to the additional level of security offered by Cyber Essentials Plus.
 This is a more detailed look into your business set up and the security of every device you have in place for your staff and customers.
-As working from home becomes more of the norm, prospective customers are looking for the additional level of confidence in cyber security from companies they do business with.
-Click on the secure link below to find out more on what Certification Europe can do to assist you in your journey to get that all important Cyber Essentials certificate for your business.
+As working from home becomes more of the norm, prospective customers are looking for an additional level of confidence in cyber security from companies they do business with.

 By having both certificates in place you can offer the peace of mind to your staff and customers, that you are up to date and ensuring security of their information.
 Given recent events around the world with Ransomware attacks, you may wish to add further to your security and have an International Organisation Standardisation certificate to reflect your company’s ability to be continually monitoring and improving your safety.

 The most widely recognised certification a business could have is ISO 27001 Information Security Management Systems.
 The international standard is globally recognised for managing the risk to the security of the information your business holds.
 The certification allows you to provide proof that you are constantly reviewing and improving your Security Management System.